CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Results

-As a practical demonstration, we present an attempt to get the CASCI energy of the difficult transition metal diatomic carbide NiC, within the def2-TZVPP\cite{weigend2005balanced} basis set, employing a six orbital frozen core (corresponding to 1s of C and 1s, 2s, and 2p of Ni), a (22e, 89o) active space.
-Table~\ref{tab:nic} details the energies obtained with approximate natural orbitals and ASCI-SCF optimized orbitals (active-active rotations only).
-It can be seen that substantial reduction in variational energy is obtained with ASCI-SCF orbitals relative to approximate natural orbitals (roughly 16 kcal/mol).
-The larger PT2 correction for the orbital unoptimized calculation brings the two ASCI+PT2 energies to much closer agreement (of approx 1 kcal/mol).
-However, the sheer magnitude of the large PT2 correction erodes the reliability of the orbital unoptimized result, as an extrapolation to the CASCI limit of zero PT2 correction (in the manner described in Ref \onlinecite{hait2019levels}) indicates very large error.
+As a practical demonstration, we present an attempt to get the CASCI energy of the difficult transition metal diatomic carbide NiC, within the def2-TZVPP\cite{weigend2005balanced} basis set, employing a six-orbital frozen core (corresponding to 1s of C and 1s, 2s, and 2p of Ni), resulting in a (22e, 89o) active space.
+Table~\ref{tab:nic} details the energies obtained with approximate natural orbitals and ASCI-SCF optimized orbitals (with active-active rotations only).
+It can be seen that a substantial reduction in variational energy (by roughly 16 kcal/mol) is obtained with ASCI-SCF orbitals (utilizing only 50000 determinants) relative to approximate natural orbitals obtained from 2 million determinants.
+The larger PT2 correction for the non-orbital optimized calculation brings the two ASCI+PT2 energies to much closer agreement (of approx 1 kcal/mol).
+However, the sheer magnitude of the large PT2 correction erodes the reliability of the orbital unoptimized result, as an extrapolation to the CASCI limit of zero PT2 correction (in the manner described in \citeref{hait2019levels}) indicates very large error bars.
 On the other hand, chemical accuracy can be attained from the ASCI-SCF orbitals, as they have rather small PT2 corrections (on account of having more negative variational energies), leading to much lower extrapolation error.
 In general therefore, ASCI-SCF orbital rotations could prove very useful in reducing the error in the extrapolated energy, by pushing more correlation energy into the fully reliable variational component.